example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 You start with installing Puppet agent on a Linux system.
 This tutorial uses CentOS 7, descriptions on how to install Puppet agent on other Linux distributions can be found on the [Puppet Platform](https://puppet.com/docs/puppet/latest/puppet_platform.html) website.

 As the first system also will become your Puppet server, you have to take care on proper hardware sizing.
 A Puppet server should have at least 2-4 GB of RAM and at least 1-2 CPU cores.
-The harddisk should have enough space to hold your code, plus information and reports from your agents.
+The hard disk should have enough space to hold your code, plus information and reports from your agents.
 Usually Puppet recommends 100 GB free space.
 Further information can be found on the [Puppet Server Installation](https://puppet.com/docs/puppetserver/latest/install_from_packages.html) page.

 Note: in larger environments (more than 400 nodes) a Puppet server should have 4-12 cores and 12 to 24 GB RAM.